Mason0167/python-email-trades-practice/README.md

   4. Decrypt password-protected PDFs
   5. Extract structured information (e.g., stock trades) from PDFs

-This project is for learning purposes only and is not a production-ready trading system.
 ---
 ## Features
 1. Automatic download of email attachments from Gmail